NathanClouseAX/D365FO-Git-ALM/Activity 5/readme.md

 3. create branch 2
 4. modify the same file from branch 1 to contain a different change

-PR branch 2, approve
-PR branch 1, review
+create PR for branch 2, approve create PR branch 1, review